itstoljo/itstoljo.github.io/README.md

-This is a simple calculator that calculates delay, reverb and pre-delay times.
+This is a delay calculator that calculates delay, reverb and pre-delay times.
-Styled with simple CSS by budiz